London Grenfell Tower residents raised concerns months before fire

 - Residents raised concerns over fire safety last year

-(CNN)Grenfell Tower was intended to be among the jewels of an $85 million (£67 million) urban regeneration scheme carried out by the London borough of Kensington and Chelsea.
+London (CNN)Grenfell Tower was intended to be among the jewels of an $85 million (£67 million) urban regeneration scheme carried out by the London borough of Kensington and Chelsea.

-But on Wednesday, as an enormous fire gutted the 24-story residential block, it emerged that local residents' groups had expressed concerns about safety going back several years.
+But on Wednesday, as an enormous fire gutted the 24-story residential block, a series of questions were raised about its safety.

+- A local residents' group had repeatedly expressed concerns about fire safety, going back several years.

+- The company that manages the tower on behalf of the local authority had placed fire safety policy across all of its housing stock under review.

+- Questions were raised about a recent refurbishment, which had included a replacement of the cladding on the outside of the building, although the principal contractor said all building and safety regulations had been met.

-Originally constructed in 1974, the residential tower block had recently undergone a massive $11M (£8.6M) refurbishment carried out by private developers Rydon.
+Originally constructed in 1974, the residential tower block had recently undergone a massive $13.2M (£10.3M) refurbishment carried out by private developers Rydon and completed in the summer of 2016.

 According to the local authority's website, these large-scale works included the installation of "insulated exterior cladding, new double-glazed windows and a new communal heating system, with the goal of improving energy efficiency."